WarrenDz/terrain-aware/Styles/README.md

 # FAQ
-**A symbol element is drawing when it shouldn't.** check these `min/max` settings for the symbol properties that have been configured.
+**A symbol element is drawing when it shouldn't.**
+- Check these `min/max` settings for the symbol properties that have been configured.
 Chances are something isn't constrained the way you intended.

 **I've configured a symbol to appear but it's not showing up.**
-Keep in mind if the properties you're configuring are all applied to the same symbol element the most restrictive `min/max` constraints will determine whether the feature appears.
+- Keep in mind if the properties you're configuring are all applied to the same symbol element the most restrictive `min/max` constraints will determine whether the feature appears.
 Give them all a once over and double-check they're set consistently.